11 Questions a Logistics Specialist Needs to Ask

 Preparation is critical for the success of your import/export movement

-If you're ready to transport goods from one country to another proper preparation is critical to the success of your import/export movement.
-Before you reach out to a transportation specialist, you should have answers to the following eleven questions.
-Much of this information (and more) can be found in the book, “Exporting: The Definitive Guide to Selling Abroad Profitably.”
+If you're ready to transport goods from one country to another, proper preparation is critical to the success of your import/export shipment.
+Before you reach out to a transportation specialist, you should have answers to the following 11 questions.
+Much of this information (and more) can be found in the book “Exporting: The Definitive Guide to Selling Abroad Profitably."

 2. What is your product's commodity number?
 You can look this up in the appropriate directory at your local international small business association office.
 A commodity number (generally known as an "HS/Schedule B product description") allows for easy classification by customs officials.
 It's important to be as specific as possible when determining your product classification because transportation rates vary widely, even among products you'd expect to fall in the same category.
 If you're unable to determine the appropriate number, the logistics specialist will calculate an accurate shipping quote based on your product description.